30 Days of Yoga Together

 Self-Care Series

-School is back in session for most and that means many parents will have a little more time to think about themselves.
 For many, many, MANY years I neglected my own well being thinking that I was being a great mom by giving every ounce to my kids.
 Wrong.

 Before long I was overweight, angry and exhausted.

 Long ago, when someone mentioned to me the idea of practicing self-care, I had no idea what that could be and I had an immediate reaction that is was selfish.
+Boy, have I ever come a long way.

-Not sure what self-care looks like for you?
 For each of us it can mean so many things.
 There is no one-size fits all when it comes to self care.

-The good news is, if you are not sure what self-care can be, I can help!
 I have an amazing virtual self-care package that includes a variety of tools to help YOU take care of YOU.
 And the best part?
 It is self paced and can be done on YOUR time, in YOUR space, but with my loving support.

 Check this out!
 I’d love to walk alongside with you on finding YOU again.